 Google AdWords offers a useful tool for building tightly themed keywords called the Contextual Targeting Tool.
 While this was specifically built for AdWords, it can be a great resource to get a few fresh ideas.
 Type in your current keywords you are using and it will outline similar, relevant keywords that could be helpful with your campaign.

 Another great option is to turn to Google and see what they consider to be synonyms of your keyword.
 To do this simply place a tilde (~) directly in front of your keyword and Google will bold similar keywords in the result pages.
 This makes the process easy for identifying what Google perceives as like terms and this technique also provides more avenues for you to pursue when reaching out to site owners for guest posting or other link opportunities.

 Lastly, take a look at your competitors.
 They can provide some great insight on areas that you may be missing out on.
 Run through their website and check out their title tags (if they are optimized), do some research in Google and see what keywords they appear in the result pages for.
 Finally, take a look in their HTML to see if they still utilize the meta keyword tag – a tag that indicates all the keywords that company deems important.
 This isn’t a common SEO practice anymore, so businesses who are staying on top of trends aren’t using this tag anymore but it’s worth looking into if your competitors are still using it.

 In the end, there are many ways to go about diversifying your link building efforts but the main point is that it’s increasingly important to have a natural-looking profile and a variety of anchor text is a good jumping off point.

-Lindsay Atkinson is an SEO Analyst at Digital Third Coast, an SEO firm that specializes in digital marketing services.
+Lindsay Atkinson is an SEO Analyst at Digital Third Coast, a search engine marketing agency in Chicago.
 Connect with Digital Third Coast on Google+.